 - Your information must be submitted 72 hours prior to your arrival in Canada.

-- If you’re traveling by marine vessel
+- If you’re travelling by marine vessel

 Exception: If you’re flying from one country to another